gcasper95/Youth-Risk-Behavior-Survey-Analysis/README.md

 |Seaborn | 0.13.2 |

 2. Download the 2023 National Combined High School YRBSS dataset [here](https://www.cdc.gov/yrbs/data/index.html).
-3. Download the pbix file here (create pbix file link).
+3. Download the *YRBSS.pbix* file [here](https://github.com/gcasper95/Youth-Risk-Behavior-Survey-Analysis/blob/main/YRBSS%20Power%20BI/YRBSS.pbix).
    1. If opting to recreate the Power BI report from scratch, open a blank Power BI project and import the downloaded dataset via Access Database, navigating to the location of where the dataset is stored on within the computer.
-   2. Navigate to the dataset in Power Query and reproduce all table creations and transformations as found in the !!pbix file!!.
+   2. Navigate to the dataset in Power Query and reproduce all table creations and transformations as found in *YRBSS.pbix* file.
 Importation and transformation of the *Heatmap Stats* table will be conducted later.
 Select the 'Close and Apply' button in Power Query.
    3. With the home tab selected, create the *Race_Dim*, *Sex_Dim*, and *SexId_Dim* dimension tables by copying the corresponding DAX code from the !!pbix file!! for each table.
-Create a single measure in each table by copying the DAX code as found in the !!pbix file!!.
+Create a single measure in each table by copying the DAX code as found in the *YRBSS.pbix* file.
-   4. Navigate to the model view in Power BI and copy the relationships as found in the !!pbix file!!.
+   4. Navigate to the model view in Power BI and copy the relationships as found in the *YRBSS.pbix* file.
-   5. Recreate all tables, measures, and calculated columns (excluding the *Heatmap Stats* table, *Heatmap Measures* table and the associated calculated columns) as found in the !!pbix file!! by creating each individual table and copying the DAX code for each measure and calculated column.
+   5. Recreate all tables, measures, and calculated columns (excluding the *Heatmap Stats* table, *Heatmap Measures* table and the associated calculated columns) as found in the *YRBSS.pbix* file by creating each individual table and copying the DAX code for each measure and calculated column.
-   6. Create and name the 9 pages according to the !!pbix file!!.
-Recreate all visuals by adding the appropriate fields to the correct spot, copying all visual formatting, and copying all visual and page filters as found in the !!pbix file!!, excluding the *National Statistics* page.
+   6. Create and name the 9 pages according to the *YRBSS.pbix* file.
+Recreate all visuals by adding the appropriate fields to the correct spot, copying all visual formatting, and copying all visual and page filters as found in the *YRBSS.pbix* file, excluding the *National Statistics* page.
-      + Note: The background in the !!pbix file!! cannot be created in Power BI and is not available for reproduction.
+      + Note: The background in the *YRBSS.pbix* file cannot be created in Power BI and is not available for reproduction.
 The background will not have any effect on any visuals, formatting, or calculations in the model.
    7. Navigate to the DAX query view.
-Copy and run all queries as found in the !!pbix file!!.
+Copy and run all queries as found in the *YRBSS.pbix* file.
 Copy the entire table of each query and paste them into Google Sheets or the preferred spreadsheet program.
 The first row of the spreadsheet should contain the headers, and any duplicates of the header line should be removed.
 There should be no empty rows between each copy and paste.
 Once all tables have been put into the spreadsheet with the appropriate formatting, export the spreadsheet as a CSV file and store in an approriate location on the computer.
-4. Open JupyterLab and replicate the ipynb notebook using one of the following methods:
+4. Open JupyterLab and replicate the *YRBSS_23-03_stats.ipynb* notebook using one of the following methods:
    1. Copy the notebook URL from GitHub, navigate back to JupyterLab, select *Open from URL...* from the file tab, paste the URL in the pop-up text box, and select open.
-   2. Download the notebook file from GitHub, navigate back to JupyterLab, and drag the downloaded notebook files into the file browser tab or copy the path of the notebook from its storage location and select *Open from Path...* from the file tab, paste the path in the pop-up text box, and select open.
+   2. Download the notebook file from GitHub (found [here](https://github.com/gcasper95/Youth-Risk-Behavior-Survey-Analysis/blob/main/YBRSS_23-03_stats.ipynb)), navigate back to JupyterLab, and drag the downloaded notebook files into the file browser tab or copy the path of the notebook from its storage location and select *Open from Path...* from the file tab, paste the path in the pop-up text box, and select open.
    3. Copy and the individual cells from the GitHub file and paste them into a newly launched JupyterLab notebook, making note of which cells are code and which cells are markdown.
    4. In the JupyterLab notebook, run each cell starting with the top cell and moving down in sequential order to view the output.
 In order to view the outputs and visualizations, replace the current file path (located in the second code cell) with the previously saved CSV file path.
    5. Locate the *Heatmap_stats.csv* file after running the last code cell and store the file in an approriate place on the computer.
 5. If recreating the Power BI report from scratch, return to the Power BI report and continue with the following instructions.
    1. Import the *Heatmap_stats.csv* file from its saved location.
-Open Power Query and copy all transformations from the applied steps in as found in the !!pbix file!!.
+Open Power Query and copy all transformations from the applied steps in as found in the *YRBSS.pbix* file.
 Once completed, select the 'Close and Apply' button in Power Query.
-   2. Create the *heatmap Measures* table, and recreate the measures by copying the DAX code as found in the !!pbix file!!.
+   2. Create the *Heatmap Measures* table, and recreate the measures by copying the DAX code as found in the *YRBSS.pbix* file.
    3. Navigate to the *National Statistics* page in the model view.
-Recreate the visuals by adding the appropriate fields to the correct spot, copying all visual formatting, and copying all visual and page filters as found in the !!pbix file!!.
+Recreate the visuals by adding the appropriate fields to the correct spot, copying all visual formatting, and copying all visual and page filters as found in the *YRBSS.pbix* file.

 ## Licensing and Usage